poojakavlekar09/Ticktock-Web/README.md

   - Stored the access token securely in the session
 - Implemented API mocking using **Next.js App Router** route handlers
 - Designed a **responsive UI** across all pages using Tailwind CSS
 - Used memoization hook for performance optimization.

+## Time Spent
+8 hours